A Charmed Life - Cover

 “We’ll just have to take our chances.
 Close the door and come on out back.”

-Shawna and Jeff followed Nick to the small, private grass area behind the station where the rest of the firefighters gathered.
-Shawna joined a no-stakes poker game while Jeff relaxed in one of the chairs they brought outside.
+Shawna and Jeff followed Nick to the small, private grass area behind the station where the rest of the firefighters were gathered.
+Shawna joined a no-stakes poker game while Jeff relaxed in one of the chairs they’d brought outside.

-The gods blessed the crews at Medford’s Station Five with the rarest of all occurrences in public safety that day: the no-hitter.
-Dispatch didn’t even call Paramedic 31 to cover other cities because there were no calls in Brophy’s other contracted municipalities either.
-So the seven men and one woman relaxed behind the station until the fire department’s night shift arrived at six p.m.
-Then, the MFD’s day shift personnel turned over the shift to the newcomers and left for the day.
+The crews at Medford’s Station Five were blessed with the rarest of all occurrences in public safety that day: the no-hitter.
+Paramedic Thirty-one wasn’t even called to cover other cities because there were no calls in Brophy’s other contracted municipalities either.
+The seven men and one woman relaxed behind the station until the night shift for the fire department arrived at six p.m.
+The MFD day shift personnel turned over the shift to the newcomers and left for the day.

-“Jeff, you guys had a no-no today?”
+“Jeff, you guys really had a no-no today?”
 Deputy Giaconti asked.

 “Yeah, Dep, though I think we’re living on borrowed time.”
 The echo of Jeff’s voice hadn’t yet faded on the apparatus floor when the tones sounded.
 “See what I mean?” he asked before the call information came over the speaker.